Hamline University logo

 School of Education

-Offers graduate and undergraduate programs, including a co-major in education with Minnesota teaching licensure, six graduate programs (including a doctorate), and extensive professional development for educators.
+Offers both graduate and undergraduate programs, including a doctorate in education and Minnesota teaching licenses.

 💼